timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

     </div>
 </x-blockquote>

-As the boys comprehend  my cancer and experience this broken world, my hope is to instill a growing trust in God’s faithfulness, even when his way leads through the sea of suffering and his “footprints are unseen.”
+As the boys comprehend  my cancer and experience this broken world, my hope is to instill a growing trust in God’s faithfulness, even when his way leads through the sea of suffering and his “footprints are unseen” (v.
+19).
 I pray they know <a href="https://youtu.be/Lq1kJLN-izE?si=3tnTPOA8oHSFbQ2M" class="text-yellow-500">Jesus</a> hears their cry and his hand is reaching out to lead them through life.

 <x-blockquote class="font-mono" cite="https://www.esv.org/Psalm+48:14/" caption="Psalm 48:14">
     <div>For this God is our God for ever and ever; he will be our guide even to the end.</div>